hegocre/NextcloudPasswords/README.md

 There are many ways you can contribute, including:

 - Spread the word!
 Share the application to help the community grow.
-A review on Google Play is highly appreciated
+A review on Google Play is highly appreciated ⭐
 - Help with the [translations](https://nextcloudpasswords.crowdin.com/nextcloud-passwords).
-Make the app multilingual! 😃
+Make the app multilingual.
+The more languages, the more people it reaches! 🌏
+- Contribute with the developement.
+Hop to the [Issues] page, and if you feel like working on something, be my guest! 🧑🏽‍💻
 - [Make a donation](https://paypal.me/hegocre).
 Your generosity is the only source of income, and any small tip will be invested in coffee in order to survive those long coding nights 😴

 ## Contact